 Online payments through the online store, payment links and eGift Cards are 1.4% + 25¢ + VAT for Irish, EU and EEA cards and 2.9% + 25¢ + VAT for UK and non-EEA cards.

 Refunds cost the original transaction fee, but the cardholder gets the full refund amount back.
-Nothing is charged for chargebacks that are dealt with for free by a dedicated support team for payment disputes.
+Chargebacks are free and dealt with by a dedicated support team for payment disputes.

 Payments are deposited in your bank account within 1-2 working days.
-This is automatic by default, but you can also set it to manual deposits if that simplifies bookkeeping.
+This is the default, but you can also set it to manual deposits if that simplifies bookkeeping.

 The newest Square Stand (2nd generation), that accepts contactless and chip cards, is €119 + VAT.
 If you want to avoid buying an iPad, you can opt for the all-in-one Square Register for €599 + VAT which combines a fancy-looking tablet screen and card reader into a complete checkout.